Guide to Texture Mapping for 3D Artists

 One of the most common texture mapping types is using a color map.
 As its name implies, this type of map uses colors and patterns to add color, texture, and shading to a 3D model.

-A bump map is the most fundamental type of map that alters geometry.
+A bump map is the most fundamental type of map that alters the texture coordinates.
 They are the fewest resource-intensive because they use a simple algorithm to change the model's appearance.

 Bump maps make use of a grayscale texture map.
 Based on the shade, black represents the lowest part of the faked geometry, white represents the peak, and gray represents somewhere between.